SilentVoid13/Templater/docs/src/settings.md

 Shown when `Template matching mode` is set to **Folder templates**.

 You can specify a template that will automatically be used on a selected folder and its children.
-Folder templates are processed in order, so if a file matches multiple folder templates, only the first match will be applied.
+The most specific (deepest) matching folder wins, so a rule for a subfolder takes precedence over a rule for its parent.

 Add a rule for "`/`" if you need a catch-all.